JanPalasek/pretty-jupyter-examples/README.md

 # Pretty Jupyter Examples

 Shows, how [Pretty Jupyter](https://github.com/JanPalasek/pretty-jupyter) can be used by using examples.
-The generated HTML documents can be viewed with https://raw.githack.com/.

 If you want to run any of the examples, install the latest Pretty Jupyter.